 Finland provides material assistance based on requests from Ukraine.
 Material assistance is delivered through the EU Civil Protection Mechanism.
 Material assistance matters are coordinated by the Ministry of the Interior(Link to another website.)

 Finland has also been sending defence materiel assistance to Ukraine.

-Finland has also provided protective military equipment and arms assistance to Ukraine.
-More information on defence materiel assistance is available on the Ministry of Defence website(layout.types.url.description)
+- More information on defence materiel assistance is available on the Ministry of Defence website.(Link to another website.)

 Support to Ukraine’s neighbouring countries

-EUR one million of Finland’s support will be channelled to humanitarian aid through the United Nations Refugee Agency UNHCR to support Ukrainians who have fled to Moldova.
+Finland has channelled EUR one million as humanitarian assistance through the UN Refugee Agency (UNCHR) to support Ukrainians who have fled to Moldova.

-EUR 0.5 million has been channelled through the United Nations Partnership for the Rights of Persons with Disabilities UNPRPD to assist persons with disabilities who have fled the war in Ukraine in Moldova and Georgia.
+EUR 0.5 million has been channelled through the United Nations Partnership on the Rights of Persons with Disabilities (UNPRPD) to help persons with disabilities who have fled the war in Ukraine to Moldova and Georgia.

 Support channelled through the EU

 The EU continues its strong support to Ukraine by means of humanitarian assistance, macro-financial assistance, emergency logistical hubs, energy sector support, and trade policy measures.
 In addition, the EU Member States have supported Ukraine’s armed forces through the European Peace Facility (EPF).
 Support will be delivered in the form of equipment and supplies, such as fuel, medical equipment and arms.